 Accepted translators:

-- Be employed at Acceuil Francophone or Immigrant Centre, and have translator experience there.
+- Be employed at Accueil Francophone or Immigrant Centre, and have translator experience there.
 Translation must be on the company letterhead.

 The following documents are not acceptable translation documents: